 One of the best light shows in the US isn’t created by pyrotechnics or lasers, but fireflies.
 Every year, swarms of synchronous fireflies light up the Great Smoky Mountains in North Carolina, flickering among the trees and making the forest look magical.
-The Great Smoky Mountains National Park has just released the dates for this annual firefly event, and how you can view it.
-It’s so popular, however, that you’ll need a little luck to secure a place in the audience.
+This year, that light show will look a little different.
+The annual firefly-viewing event has been canceled by the National Parks Service due to the pandemic, but that doesn’t mean you have to miss the show.

 Synchronous fireflies are bioluminescent beetles who synchronize their flashing light patterns as part of a mating ritual.
 Males fly and flash their light, and stationary females respond with a flash.
-Peak mating season lasts for two weeks each year, with vary dates.
-This year, it would seem that the best time to see them is between May 30 and June 6.
+Peak mating season lasts for two weeks each year, with dates varying every year.

 “A version of this article was previously published on April 25, 2019, and was updated on May 29, 2020, with more information.”